brooklyndevs/metroly-ui/README.md

 Fixes
 -----

-Similar to bootstrap, when using absolute positioning like `.header-main`, the first row after the header should be applied a margin-top fix, use `.top-fix`.
+Similar to bootstrap, when using fixed positioning like `.header-main`, the first row after the header should be applied a margin-top fix, use `.top-fix`.

 ```html
   <header class='header-main'>